 Construction schedule delays and disruptions can lead to a series of cost overruns and are a frequent source of disputes between owners, contractors, subcontractors, and design professionals.
-A construction delay can occur if the work or a portion of the work starts or is completed later than planned.
+A construction delay can occur if the work or a portion of the work starts or is completed later than planned to an activity on the longest path.
 Understanding the root causes of the delay is critical to apportioning responsibility and navigating a successful resolution.

-Spire’s experts specialize in analyzing construction delays and disruptions to identify liability, validate claims, quantify damages, and assist with resolving disputes.
-Spire employs critical path method (CPM) techniques to identify and quantify schedule delays using standard industry means and methods.
+Spire’s expert delay analysts specialize in construction schedule delay analysis to identify liability, validate claims, quantify damages, and assist with resolving disputes.
+Spire employs critical path method (CPM) techniques to identify and quantify schedule delay claims in construction using industry-standard means and methods.
+The selection of an appropriate analysis technique depends on numerous factors including contractual requirements, source data availability, and the complexity of the dispute.
 Some of the techniques Spire’s experts utilize include the following:

 - Time Impact Analysis (TIA) – A modeled technique used to analyze each delay and/or disruption event individually in chronological order to calculate its impact.
 This method quantifies each delay based on the schedule immediately before and after a delay event took place.